Prime Minister Boris Johnson has finally set out his governments “irreversible” roadmap for getting the UK out of lockdown.

 The easing of lockdown rules will take place in 4 key stages.
 Schools reopening on 8th March.
 From 29th March we’ll be permitted to gather outdoors in groups of up to 6 people.
 12th April will see shops, hairdressers & outdoor attractions re-opening.
 On 17th May pubs, restaurants & cinemas opening for business.

 What About Raves?

 Here’s the bit you really want to know… From 21st June all remaining social distancing restrictions should hopefully be lifted allowing large events & nightclubs to re-open!!
 Roll on a summer of festivals & club nights!!
-I’d suggest securing your Hospitality Weekend In The Woods Tranzmission or Innovation Weekender tickets ASAP!!
+We’d suggest securing your summer festival tickets ASAP as tickets have been selling at record speeds since the announcement.
+The Hospitality Weekend In The Woods event sold out extremely fast.
 You know those first few events are going to be extra special.